EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 Object-Security option {{RFC8613}}, and can therefore be used over any transport.

-The Constrained Application Protocol (CoAP) {{RFC7252}} was designed with the assumption that security could be provided on a separate layer, in particular by using DTLS {{RFC6347}}.
-The four properties traditionally provided by security protocols are:

-* Data confidentiality

-* Data origin authentication

-* Data integrity checking

-* Replay protection

-In this document we show that protecting CoAP with a security protocol on another layer is not nearly enough to securely control actuators (and in many cases sensors) and that secure operation often demands far more than the four properties traditionally provided by security protocols.
-We describe several serious attacks any on-path attacker (i.e., not only "trusted intermediaries") can do and discusses tougher requirements and mechanisms to mitigate the attacks.
-In general, secure operation of actuators also requires the three
-properties:

-* Data-to-data binding

-* Data-to-space binding

-* Data-to-time binding

-"Data-to-data binding" is e.g., binding of responses to a request or binding of data fragments to each other.
-"Data-to-space binding" is the binding of data to an absolute or relative point in space (i.e., a location) and may in the relative case be referred to as proximity.
-"Data-to-time binding" is the binding of data to an absolute or relative point in time and may in the relative case be referred to as freshness.
-The two last properties may be bundled together as "Data-to-spacetime binding".

-Freshness is a measure of when a message was sent on a timescale of the recipient.
-A client or server that receives a message can either verify that the message is fresh or determine that it cannot be verified that the message is fresh.
-What is considered fresh is application dependent.
-Freshness is completely different from replay protection, but most replay protection mechanism use a sequence number.
-Assuming the client is well-behaving, such a sequence number that can be used by the server as a relative measure of when a message was sent on a timescale of the sender.
-Replay protection is mandatory in TLS and OSCORE and optional in DTLS.
-DTLS and TLS use sequence numbers for both requests and responses.
-In TLS the sequence numbers are implicit and not sent in the record.
-OSCORE use sequence numbers for requests and some responses.
-Most OSCORE responses are bound to the request and therefore, enable the client to determine if the response is fresh or not.

 Protecting CoAP against attacks is not enough.
 CoAP deployments need to make sure that they are not used for distributed denial-of-service attacks. {{dos}} summarizes different